A data-driven analysis on the mediation effect of compartment models between control measures and COVID-19 epidemics: Background

-Actually, there have been a lot of studies on comparisons of the cross-national policies on COVID-19 in the literature \cite{balmford2020cross,Cascini:2022aa,Iyanda:2020aa,Balmford:2020aa}.
-Hale et al. \cite{hale2021global} constructed an influential database, called the \emph{Oxford COVID-19 Government Response Tracker} (OxCGRT), to capture the government policies for over 180 countries/territories.
+Actually, there have been a lot of cross-national comparative analyses on COVID-19 control measures \cite{balmford2020cross,Cascini:2022aa,Iyanda:2020aa,Balmford:2020aa}.
+For example, Hale et al. \cite{hale2021global} constructed an influential database, called the \emph{Oxford COVID-19 Government Response Tracker} (OxCGRT), to capture the government policies for over 180 countries/territories.
 With 19 policy indicators including containment and closure, economic response and health systems, OxCGRT enables further research that integrates the policy responses with epidemiological indicators.
 Analogous dataset can be found in Ref. \cite{cheng2020covid} too.
 Balmford et al. \cite{balmford2020cross} made cross-country comparisons and showed that policy interventions, rather than the socio-economic factors, determine the majority of variations in death rates of COVID-19 among OECD countries/territories.
 Unruh et al. \cite{unruh2022comparison} compared COVID-19 health policy responses in Canada, Ireland, UK and US, and concluded that the health system capacity, governance and political leadership all shaped country responses.
 To evaluate and compare the effectiveness of various policies, Koh et al. \cite{koh2020estimating} regressed some physical distancing measures, including international travel controls, restrictions on mass gatherings, and lock down, on time-varying reproduction number $R_t$.